 Read the following passage carefully: [10 Marks]

 - The Nobel Prize is an international award administered by the Nobel Foundation and is based on the fortune of Alfred Nobel, a Swedish inventor and entrepreneur.
-The Nobel prize is awarded for the best contribution in the
+The Nobel Prize is awarded for the best contribution in the

-fields of Physics, Chemistry, Medicine, Literature and to the person who has contributed by and large to bring Peace on Earth.
+fields of Physics, Chemistry, Medicine, and Literature and to the person who has contributed by and large to bring Peace on Earth.
 In 1968, Sweden’s central bank established the Sveriges Riksbank’s Prize in Economic Sciences in memory of Alfred Nobel. - A look into the history of the recipients of the award reveals that only 57 women have received the award compared to 873 male recipients.
 There are various historical reasons for why this is the case, but the trend appears to be improving.

 - Goran Hansson, the permanent secretary of the Royal Swedish Academy of Sciences said, “While more women are being recognised now compared with previous decades, only about 10% of the professors in natural sciences in western Europe or North America are women, and even lower if you go to east Asia.”
 All over the world, the number of men working in STEM fields is much higher than the number of women.